omar546/fintech_prototype/README.md

 ## UI Design

-The UI design screenshots for the home page and wallet page were attached
+The UI design (screenshots) for the home page and wallet page were given

 ## Implementation
 ![on git hub show apps](https://github.com/user-attachments/assets/10390015-7591-4342-9ab6-60fcce7979c4)